khrome/SplatterPlot.js/README.md

 nodeY : determines the height of each node. nodeX : determines the width of each node. buffer : This determines the extra space between nodes on a given ring.
 Initially 0.
-Now it’s time for some examples.
+Now it's time for some examples.

-First let’s toss a bunch of random shapes on a canvas:
+First let's toss a bunch of random shapes on a canvas:

     var plot = new SplatterPlot('panel_one', 1000, 600, 200);
     plot.nodeX = 100;